thrumatrix/remote-tcp-monitor/README.md

 ## 📦 Installation

-To install Remote TCP Monitor agents remotely, use the ONE Series Remote Installation Framework.
+To install Remote TCP Monitor agents remotely, it is recommended to use the built-in ONE Series Remote Installation Framework.
 Refer to the [Installation Guide](docs/installation.md) for step-by-step instructions.

 ---